leematthewshome/robotAI_python3/README.md

 sudo pip3 install flask

---install socketIO_client, which is required for socket connection to the server
+--install socketIO_client, which is only required for the module that maintains a socket connection to the server

 sudo pip3 install socketIO-client

+--install open-cv (computer vision), which is only required for the motion sensor module

+sudo pip3 install opencv-python

 --install pythion libraries leveraged by various modules